-- 7μm 2048 pixels x 2, dual line scan camera - Low noise image with 2 lines TDI mode - Binning function on data format (14μm-square 2048 pixels\2tap equivalent by 2x2 pixels binning) - On-chip A/D converter (8/10bit) on readout of all format - Easy control of gain / offset / gamma exchange with software outside the camera. - Easy connection with a variety of frame grabber boards via Camera Link interface - Single power source DC 12V to 15V for operation - PRNU / Shading correcting function - The camera comes with a C-Mount, but an F-Mount can be chosen as an option.
+- 7μ 4096 pixels x 2 dual line scan camera - Low noise image with 2 lines TDI mode - Choice of 2 taps or 4 taps with 4096 pixels on data format - Two type readout formats with 4096 pixels 4 taps - Binning function on data format (14μm-square 2048 pixels\2tap equivalent by 2x2 pixels binning) - On-chip A/D converter (8/10bit) on readout of all format - Easy control of gain / offset / gamma exchange with software outside the camera. - Easy connection with a variety of frame grabber boards via Camera Link interface - Single power source DC 12V to 15V for operation - PRNU / Shading correcting function - The camera comes with an F-Mount.